 If we are not able to offer you a room in University housing, we will provide helpful information and advice about finding accommodation off-campus and have set up Facebook pages and contact lists to keep you in touch with other new students.
 We are also able to provide you with access to available properties and rooms via our website www.winchesterstudentpad.co.uk.
 You are able to apply to be placed on a waiting list for University accommodation (on or off campus) as it comes up throughout the first term.

 How do I apply?

-Applications will be available online here in early April.
-You will need to make your application online and will only be able to do this once you have accepted Winchester as your firm choice and hold either a conditional or unconditional offer.
+Applications open in early spring each year.
+Please see the How to Apply page for more details but you will need to make your application online and will only be able to do this once you have accepted Winchester as your firm choice and hold either a conditional or unconditional offer.
 You will be prompted to ‘Create account’ and to do this you will need your 7 digit Winchester ID Number which can be found on your correspondence from the University (sometimes referred to as your ‘username’).
 Contact us if you’re not sure.
 You will also need to enter an email address, make sure that you use an address that you will have access to in September (some school or college email accounts close down in August).

 You will receive an email to confirm your account has been created and then a further email once your application is complete.